monkii 360 Reviews - Can It Deliver Results?

 This app is free and earns 4.4 stars on Google Play and 4.8 on the Apple App Store.
 Most users seem to appreciate the amount and variety of workout options and found it to be a great companion to their monkii Bars and Pocket monkii, two other fitness systems offered by the brand.

-We learned from Kickstarter that monkii 360 workouts are designed to work you through “dynamic, functional, full-body exercises that move you through a huge range of motion.”
+monkii 360 workouts are designed to work you through “dynamic, functional, full-body exercises that move you through a huge range of motion.”
 Throughout a workout session, you will rotate, squat, bend, lunge, press, pull, and perform other moves designed to keep you in motion.

 The central idea is to have you move your muscles in conjunction with each other, so you keep more of your body activated through each session.
 This will purportedly build functional strength while improving your balance and mobility.